KristianSvanholm/idkyet/README.md

 ```

-The JSON for this equates to `64` bytes of data, lots of which is JSON garbage data such as quotes, colons, commas and the keyname data.
+The JSON for this equates to `64` bytes of data, lots of which is JSON garbage data such as quotes, colons, commas and the key names.
 The pure byte data however, is only `33` bytes long.
 A ~48.5% reduction!

 Great Success!